 BACKGROUND: I’m a Pittsburgh native with a degree in communications from the Indiana University of Pennsylvania.
 I live in Columbus, Ohio, am the mother of two fabulous twenty-somethings, and am celebrating 35 years of marriage.
-I’m a self-directed lifelong student of art.
+I’m a full-time artist and self-directed lifelong student of art.

 MOTIVATION: I love mind-body-soul experience of making art.
 It lets me explore visually and emotionally.
 I might create a plein air oil painting to remember a brisk fall day, make an abstract work to convey some internal concept, or paint a still life to simply celebrate the light and color.
 Being an artist is like a learning a wonderful magic trick to capture a feeling in two dimensions.

 I paint because it is joyful and engrossing and endlessly fascinating.

 I teach to open the front door for others.

 I make commissioned works because they make people cry, but in a good way.